hol-workshop/migrate_to_atp/README.md

 # migrate_to_atp
 Hello Folks!
-Welcome to migrate to autonomous database lab.
-You can check out the steps from
+Welcome to migrate a PostgreSQL to Oracle Autonomous database lab.
+You can check out the steps from the below link on LiveLabs.

 https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/run-workshop?p210_wid=907